UWB-ACM/CTCI/README.md

 \*\* We have specifically looked for resources that are free of charge.
 At the time of this writing, the contributors have not personally vetted these platforms for limitations and pricing.
 YMMV.

+The content listed here is opinionated and is not all-encompassing.
+If you use or know of resources you believe are relevant and valuable and you think they should be listed here, please let us know by opening an issue or a pull request!